edwinb/Idris2-boot/docs/ffi/ffi.rst

 Since ``add`` has no side effects, we've given it a return type of ``Int``.
 But what if the function has some effect on the outside world, like ``addWithMessage``?
-In this case, we use ``PrimIO Int`` to say that it return a primitive IO action:
+In this case, we use ``PrimIO Int`` to say that it returns a primitive IO action:

 .. code-block:: idris